Sexual / Relationship Therapy

 There is a step up into my room but the door is wide enough for a wheelchair to pass through.

-using secure video conferencing software.
+At the moment, I am offering online therapy only, using secure video conferencing software.

 What to expect at your first session: